HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/intr_por.md

-Learn about the portlets that are provided with HCL Digital Experience.
+Learn about the portlets that are provided with HCL Digital Experience (DX).

 You find all portlets that are provided with the portal under the directory `[PortalServer\_root](../reference/wpsdirstr.md#portal_server_root_prod)/installableApps`.
 Portlets that are already deployed by the HCL installation are in the directory `[wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/installedApps` directory.